castlelemongrab/parlance/README.md

 with the MST and JST values from your browser.
 If your browser supplies you with URI-encoded versions of these values, you should decode them prior to use to avoid duplicate HTTPS requests and/or warning messages from the tool.
 Any future automation of the above login process is unlikely to be accepted.

+Results for all subcommands are printed to standard output as a JSON-encoded array of objects.

 Usage
 -----